noahlange/homebrewery-electron/example.md

 * In **Options** make sure "Background Images" is selected.
 * Hit print and enjoy!
 You're done!

-If you want to save ink or have a monochrome printer, add the **Ink Friendly** snippet to your brew before you print
+If you want to save ink or have a monochrome printer, add the **Ink Friendly** snippet to your brew before you print.
 ```

 ## New Things All The Time!